latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	Below I will provide an example where we want to call a method of another class, _explicitly_ passing an object to it, (calling a method from another class on this particular object), and JS provides standard syntax for that, `.call()`.
 	So far so good.
-But to use it, we need to point a method somehow, and if it is defined anonymously in a function-constructor, then there's no way to do so. _That's why_ JS designer invented `.prototype`, to solve this, and somehow access all properties of "prototype of an object", which doesn't exist actually yet.
+But to use it, we need to point a method somehow, and if it is defined anonymously in a function-constructor, then there's no way to do so. _That's why_ JS designers invented `.prototype`, to solve this, and somehow access all properties of "prototype of an object", which doesn't exist actually yet.

 	Here are both a semantic ambiguity, _and_ a logic contradiction.